jaredpalmer/formik/README.md

         },
         errors => {
           setSubmitting(false)
-          // transform your API's errors into the same shape as Formik's! setErrors(transformMyApiErrors(errors))
+          // Maybe even transform your API's errors into the same shape as Formik's! setErrors(transformMyApiErrors(errors))
         }
       )